earlgreytech/neutron-spec/neutron-x86.md

 * 0x02 01 -- second data section
 * ... up to 16 data sections

+These memory sections can be conveniently be split up and used by ELF sections in smart contract compilation which can then be parsed by a Neutron tool to remove the complexities of the ELF format, leaving only a list of memory sections with corresponding target addresses.

 ## Contract Creation

 Contract creation is done using a specialized ABI and the ComStack.
-The order of elements on the comstack (in pop order) include:
+The order of elements on the comstack (in pop order) are as follows:

 * VM Version info (currently unspecified)
 * Section Info (specifies number of code and data sections follow)